Blue-Beaker/mte_patches/README.md

 Fixes a bug that on a LAN server, all IC2 messages are sent to the host, instead of the player that should receive the message.

 #### Server message fix
 Some IC2 messages can cause stack overflow exceptions on dedicated server.
 This fixes them.
-(This fix can't be disabled due to how mixin works)
+(This fix can't be disabled)

 ### Thermal Series
 #### Fuzzy NBT Recycling